viamrobotics/reid-object-tracking/README.md

 ### `list_current`

-The `list_current` doCommand is used to get all the informations of the currently detected tracks.
+The `list_current` doCommand is used to get all the information of the currently detected tracks.

 Input:

 ```json
 "list_current": true
 ```

 returns:
 ```json
 {